Module Descriptors

 1. Communicate effectively to specialist and non-specialist audiences and deploy key techniques of the discipline effectively.

-2. Evaluate different approaches to solving problems in professions which employ the skills gained on an English Literature and Creative Writing degree
+2. Evaluate different approaches to solving problems in professional writing.

-3. Demonstrate knowledge of the the skills and attributes necessary for accessing and working in the a creative industries y rolepublishing.
+4. Demonstrate knowledge and competency of the skills necessary for working in publishing.

 The Portfolio will include 3500 words (or equivalent) of your writing.
 This could be one long piece or up to three shorter pieces.
-It will assess Learning Outcomes 1 and, 2
+It will assess Learning Outcomes 1, 2, 3.

-Through practice-led workshops we will explore the process of writing and re-writing and advanced editing techniques.
+Through practice-led workshops we will explore the process of writing and re-writing and advanced editing techniques in the forms of creative writing and literary journalism.
 You will learn how to turn unexceptional sentences into fine writing, line by line and page by page.
 The drafting process will be discussed using a variety of texts at various stages of completion which have been selected by the module tutor.
 We will look at how to source outlets for publication and how to market your work effectively.
 A variety of media will be considered: such as Print, Performance & Digital outlets.
-The Future Self element of the module will focus on professional roles appropriate for writers and English Lit graduates, the skills and attributes needed, routes into industry and the skills needed to be a successful applicant.

-Get ready to apply your English and Creative Writing skills exciting, practice-led module which walks you through the editorial process from first draft to final publication.
+Gain experience in real-world publishing in the exciting, practice-led module which walks you through the editorial process from first draft to final publication.
 Work on live, authentic projects and learn what it takes to publish either your own work or the work of others.
-Find out about the roles open to you in the creative industries and beyond.

 Browne, Renni and King, David: Self-Editing for Fiction Writers (Harper Collins, 2006)